SebastianBitsch/mlops-mnist-signlangauge/README.md

 │
 ├── tests                <- Test files
 │
-├── mnist_signlanguage  <- Source code for use in this project.
+├── mnist-signlanguage  <- Source code for use in this project.
 │   │
 │   ├── __init__.py      <- Makes folder a Python module
 │   │